GreatJakes/styled-components-themer/README.md

 ### Media Queries
 To provide styling for a particular media query, you can define that media query string within the 'media' object near the bottom of the themer.js file.

 Default configuration: The predefined breakpoints are: mobile, tablet, small (small desktop), large (large desktop), and print.
 This arrangement assumes that styles are written mobile-first.
-This means that styles written outside of the media query notation will be applied to mobile layouts and will be inherited all the way up to larger breakpoints.
+This means that styles written outside of the media query notation will be applied to mobile layouts and will be inherited all the way up to larger breakpoints - styles written for the tablet breakpoint are not applied to the mobile breakpoint, but are inherited in larger breakpoints, and so on.
 If you want to write styles that ONLY apply to the mobile breakpoint without having to cancel them out in other scopes, use the 'mobile' breakpoint (it's essentially "mobile-only").
 Additionally, the print layout only inherits the tablet breakpoint (I've found this extremely convenient when styling for printers).

 Example: